alexmiller63/SNAP/kennedy-letter.md

 ---

-## California Department of Social Services — State Hearings Division
+### California Department of Social Services — State Hearings Division

-**Role in this correspondence:**
+**Reason for inclusion:**

-The claimant's CalFresh matter is presently before the California State Hearings system.
+The CalFresh matter discussed in this letter is presently before the California State Hearings system.

 **Electronic route:**